 In addition to meta search engines and OTAs, there are plenty of airlines that have great flexible search tools on their own websites.
 Although you won’t be able to compare other airlines with these searches, you can sometimes find lower fares on an airline’s site than anywhere else.
 And in some cases—like Southwest—it’s the only place you’ll find those airlines’ fares.
 These flexible date searches can sometimes be hidden or hard to find, so I’ll give links and/or explain how to find the most popular airline-specific flexible date search tools below.

 You won’t be able to book Southwest fares anywhere else so it’s always a good idea to check its low fare calendar in addition to other search engines.
 There is a link right below the arrival box on the home page or just go here.

 How to Find Cheap Flights on JetBlue

 JetBlue has a somewhat hidden flex search tool.
 You can find a link by clicking on the “Book” header and then choosing “Best Fare Finder” or just go here.
-It will first display just the current month.
-Click on the “see more months” link to show more.
+It will first display just the current month, but if you scroll you can see other month options.
 It’s somewhat annoying that you can’t just jump to a specific month, but you can eventually see JetBlue’s entire booking calendar on one page.

 How to Find Cheap Flights on Delta

 Delta’s flex search is also hidden from its homepage.
-Use this link to start a search in calendar view by clicking on the “flexible dates” check box and selecting the “5 weeks” option before searching.
+Use this link to start a search in calendar view by clicking on the “my dates are flexible” check box.
 Delta’s flex search has a unique feature that allows you to filter out Basic Economy fares if you wish.